-There are many situations that began as though it would be just another day.
+There are many situations that begin as though it were just another day.
 But like it often is for me as a police officer who is also an active Christian, the true battle was happening beneath my level of immediate awareness.
 I once had a neighbor, to which I’d been witnessing to about the Lord, and one day at the end of a very long shift, I looked up to see him standing against the wall.
-I hope you never experience this, but believe me when I say, it is a very bad feeling to look up and see a person that you’ve entertained in your home and been entertained in his, handcuffed and lined up on the wall of the condemned.
+I hope you never experience this, but believe me when I say, it is a very bad feeling to look up and see a person that you’ve entertained in your home and been entertained in his, handcuffed and lined up on the wall of the recently arrested.

 This image brought to my mind the day when all the unsaved would be found standing before the Great White Throne, and I wondered how many people I knew who would be in that fateful crowd.
 Too many times, as I execute my duties on the streets, meeting with several people from all different levels of our society, the image comes back to me again.